 I love LEGO and supercars!
 From the department of “WOW” here’s something that will blow your mind.
 LEGO is well-known for building life-size objects of anything they can imagine.
 But I think they’ve topped themselves with a life-size driveable version of the Bugatti Chiron!

 The Chiron is the 2nd fastest car in the world, behind the Koenigsegg Agera R. It costs millions of dollars.
-So creating a LEGO version of it is a unique challenge, which took 13,000 working hours to build and used more than 1 million LEGO technic elements; assembled by hand and without glue.
+So creating a LEGO version of it is a unique challenge, which took 13,000 working hours to build and used more than 1 million Best Lego Sets technic elements; assembled by hand and without glue.
 Even the electric motors are LEGO parts!

 Just like the real Chiron, this is an incredible feat of design and engineering!